Dr. Amy-Jill Levine leaned on the altar, kicked off her heels and took off into a topic she was eager to tackle: The Bible, Women and Violence.

 “ANY TIME the Bible gives rise to something that’s violent – that’s a misuse of the text!… To hold the Bible in one hand and to engage in violence with the other is both a sin and an obscenity.
 That should be pretty clear.”

 She then leapt right into Genesis, Chapter 3, one of a number of religious texts used to keep women in situations of abuse, first tackling what doesn’t help and then, thankfully, moving into the things that might.
-[She used The King James Version because it is the one most referred to by men and women themselves in these situations.]
+[She used the King James Version because men and women in these situations most often refer to it.]

 She offered the reading from Galatians 3, Verse 28, and re-contextualized the readings.
 What did they mean to the people who heard them when they were first spoken?
 What was the world they referred to like?
 She ended that piece for the moment with the final note that “Rule does not mean abuse.”